St. Dominic's Catholic Church

-St. Dominic Catholic Church is a Catholic parish church of the Roman Rite on Main Street in Springfield, Kentucky, in the Archdiocese of Louisville.
+St. Dominic Catholic Church is a Catholic parish church of the Roman Rite on Main Street in Springfield, Kentucky, within the Archdiocese of Louisville.

 The red Romanesque building was built in 1890 and added to the National Register of Historic Places in 1989.
 It has a pyramidal tower and roof shingled with fishscale slate.
 It is the parish's second church, replacing an 1843 construction.